abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Church encoding: From Haskell to Lambda Calculus
 ===

 In the previous section, we did define a lot of stuff, very quickly, But we relied on Haskell's Generalized Algebraic Datatypes (GADK's).
-So, it's not obvious that we can do the same things with just functions.
-However, I will try to show you that we really can: there exist a mechanism for encoding every datatype as a function (which is known as *Church encoding*, in the name of the creator of Lambda Calculus Alonso Church).
+So, it's not obvious that it is possible to achieve the same things with just functions.
+However, it is possible: there exist a mechanism for encoding every type as a function, known as *Church encoding*, in the name of the creator of Lambda Calculus Alonzo Church.

 Base types: the Boolean type
 ---